 - suspension repairs

-There are very few of these beauties on the streets these days, and the number of 1951 Fords that are in this good a shape is even lower.
+There are very few of these beauties on the streets these days, and the number of 1951 Ford that are in this good shape is even lower.

-To genuinely restore a 60+-year-old vehicle it takes a lot more than just power tools.
-It takes tons of hands-on experience, a lot of research to make sure every screw and body element is the way Ford designers made it, plenty of technical know-how, and most of all, an artistic hand to properly sculpt this beauty back into its former glory.
+To genuinely restore a 60+-year-old vehicle, it takes a lot more than just power tools.
+It takes tons of hands-on experience, a lot of research to make sure every screw and body element is how Ford designers made it, plenty of technical know-how, and, most of all, an artistic hand to properly sculpt this beauty back into its former glory.